larcki/validly/README.md

 =======================================
 [![Build Status](https://travis-ci.org/larcki/validly.svg?branch=master)](https://travis-ci.org/larcki/validly)

-Validly provides a clean and convenient way of implementing validation logic by abstracting away the conditional constructs and imperative nature of Java.
+Validly provides a clean and convenient way of implementing validation logic by abstracting away the conditional constructs and imperative style of the Java language.

 Validly allows you to:

 * Focus on expressing the validation rules in declarative way instead of writing an if-else mess.
-* Use [Notification pattern](https://martinfowler.com/articles/replaceThrowWithNotification.html) to capture all the validation errors.
+* Use [Notification pattern](https://martinfowler.com/articles/replaceThrowWithNotification.html) to report all the validation errors.
+* Write your own domain specific validation language by extending Validly.

 Using Validly
 -------------